Biden looks to restore, expand Obama administration policies

 IMMIGRATION

-Biden has called Trump’s actions on immigration an “unrelenting assault” on American values and says he would “undo the damage” while continuing to maintain border enforcement.
+Biden has called Trump’s actions on immigration an “unrelenting assault” on American values and says he will “undo the damage” while continuing to maintain border enforcement.

-He also said he would end the Trump administration’s “public charge rule,” which would deny visas or permanent residency to people who use public services such as Medicaid, food stamps or housing vouchers.
-Biden would support a 100-day freeze on all deportations while his administration studied ways to roll back Trump policies.
-But Biden would eventually restore an Obama-era policy of prioritizing the removal of immigrants who have come to the U.S. illegally and who have been convicted of crimes or pose a national security threat, as opposed to all immigrants who have come to the country illegally — Trump's approach.
-Biden has said he would halt all funding for construction of new walls along the U.S.-Mexico border.
+He also said he will end the Trump administration’s “public charge rule,” which would deny visas or permanent residency to people who use public services such as Medicaid, food stamps or housing vouchers.
+Biden will support a 100-day freeze on all deportations while his administration studies ways to roll back Trump policies.
+But Biden will eventually restore an Obama-era policy of prioritizing the removal of immigrants who have come to the U.S. illegally and who have been convicted of crimes or pose a national security threat, as opposed to all immigrants who have come to the country illegally — Trump's approach.
+Biden has said he will halt all funding for construction of new walls along the U.S.-Mexico border.

 FOREIGN POLICY AND NATIONAL SECURITY